 The GSLS is subject to European State Aid rules so it will be important to confirm that those rules have not been breached.
-Applicants should ensure that they either have not received more than €300,000 in de minimis aid1 (including the new grant offer from the Scheme they are applying for) or that they can achieve the additional requirements under General Block Exemption Regulation (GBER2).
-Where you have received State aid, you will have received a letter from the State body that provided it.
+You should note that where you have received State aid, you should have received a letter from the State body that provided it.
 Examples of State aid granting bodies include Enterprise Ireland, Bord Bia and the Local Enterprise Office.